zentuit/soomla-ios-core/README.md

 ios-store
 ---
-The ios-store is our ios-falvored code initiative part of The SOOMLA Project.
+The ios-store is our iOS-flavored code initiative part of The SOOMLA Project.
 It is an iOS SDK that simplifies the App Store's in-app purchasing API and complements it with storage, security and event handling.
 The project also includes a sample app for reference.
 As an optional (and currently EXPERIMENTAL) part of our open-source projects you can also get the storefront's theme which you can customize with your own game's assets.
 To use our storefront, refer to [Get your own Storefront](https://github.com/soomla/ios-store/wiki/Get-your-own-Storefront-%5BEXPERIMENTAL%5D).

->If you also want to create a storefront you can do that using our [Store Designer](designer.soom.la).
+>If you also want to create a storefront you can do that using our [Store Designer](http://designer.soom.la).

 Check out our [Wiki] (https://github.com/soomla/ios-store/wiki) for more information about the project and how to use it better.